 It’s an incredible time to support our bodies with delicious and hardy root veggies and crisp, sweet apples.

-Here are a few reasons to fall in love with fall….and eat a fantastic apple crumble too!
+Here are a few reasons to fall in love with fall….including a delicious apple crumble recipe!

 1. Eat your rustic roots

 - Firstly, Eat them sweet potatoes, butternut squash, carrots, parsnips, acorn squash…

 - These rustic roots are usually orange and yellow – these colours represent creativity, physical and emotional energy, expression, and optimism!